ChickenProp/chickenprop.github.com/drafts/boots-theory-and-sybil-ramkin.md

 (Sybil Ramkin is so rich she can afford to live on biscuits and cheese sandwiches.
 But sometimes she likes to slum it, and spend money as if she was merely well-off.)

-Also, I didn't find a convenient quote for this but she hosts a dinner for a bunch of other rich people and somehow I doubt she asked them to pay for it.
+Also, I didn't find a convenient quote for this, but she hosts a dinner for a bunch of other rich people and somehow I doubt she asks them to pay for it.

 I can offer two defenses of Vimes here.
-One is that all of these quotes are from after the quote about boots theory, so *maybe* he didn't know all this at the time, and then he'd still be wrong but a bit less embarrassingly wrong.
+One is that all of this is from from after the quote about boots theory, so - again, as long as we're pretending *Guards!
+Guards!* never happened - *maybe* he didn't know all this at the time, and then he'd still be embarrassingly wrong but a bit *less* embarrassingly wrong.
+Like, he'd be making up shit that defies common sense, and it's weird he knows so little about his fiancée, but he wouldn't be making up shit that contradicts what he's seen himself.

-The stronger one is that it's revealed he gives away almost half his income to the widows and orphans of coppers.
-That roughly doubles the apparent spending power of his \\$38/month.
-So when he thinks Sybil spends less than he does, she has more margin to do that in.
+The stronger one is that it's revealed he gives away \\$14/month to the widows and orphans of coppers.
+That increases the apparent spending power of his \\$38/month.
+So when he thinks Sybil spends less than he does, she has more margin to do that in.[^spending-power]

+[^spending-power]: That is: I've been assuming that his \\$38/month was enough for one person to live a sort of lower-middle-class lifestyle with tubes in his liver.
+But he only lives on \\$24/month.
+So if Sybil spends less than him, she's not spending "less than the cost of a single person's lower-middle-class lifestyle".
+She's actually spending "less than the cost of one and a half people's lower-middle-class lifestyles".
+Of course, this only works if we count Vimes' charitable givings as part of his expenditures, but not Sybil's.

 But still. *C'mon.*